genilab/genilab.github.io/join.md

 * Promote high-quality **publications that showcase our research** focus and capabilities.
 * Pursue **funding opportunities**, including grants and other forms of financial support, to sustain and grow our research initiatives.

-If you are interested in research collaboration and/or have an idea for a multidisciplinary project,please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).
+If you are interested in research collaboration and/or have an idea for a multidisciplinary project, please reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).

 ---